bem-archive/bem-articles/borschik/borschik.en.md

 ```

 ### HTML
-Borschik also can freeze static resources in HTML.
+borschik also can freeze static resources in HTML.

 For example,
 ```xml